towelWet/Towel-Video-Joiner/README.md

 ffmpeg-n7.1-latest-win64-gpl-shared-7.1.zip
 Name it "FFmpeg" and place in C dir.

+Add C:\FFmpeg\bin to your system's PATH environment variable to enable FFmpeg command access globally from the command line.

 Had to use this to compile with pyinstaller on mac:
 /usr/local/bin/python3 -m pip install moviepy==1.0.3